TuringLang/JuliaBUGS.jl/README.md

-# BugsModels.jl
+# SymbolicPPL.jl

-This package contains some infrastructure to work with
+This package contains some infrastructure to work with graphical probabilistic models in symbolic form, consisting of a model DSL (which one could call "frontend"), an attempt of its formalization (ongoing work), and AbstractPPL-compatible evaluation facilities (i.e., sampling and density evaluation, conditioning, etc.).

-## Syntactic part
+## Syntax & model representation

-The package provides some convenience functions to work with such models syntactically in Julia, inspired very much by [BUGS](https://www.mrc-bsu.cam.ac.uk/software/bugs/).
+WE provide some convenience functions to work with graphical models syntactically in Julia, inspired very much by [BUGS](https://www.mrc-bsu.cam.ac.uk/software/bugs/).
 BUGS (Bayesian inference Using Gibbs Sampling), as the name says, is a probabilistic programming system originally designed for Gibbs sampling.
 For this purpose, BUGS models define, implicitely, only a directed graph of variables, not an ordered sequence of statements like other PPLs.
 They do have the advantage of being relatively restricted (while still able to express a very large class of practically used models), and hence allowing lots of static analysis.
 Specifically, stochastic control flow is disallowed (except for the “mixture model” case of indexing by a stochastic variable).